aircraft721/PublicDocs/_articles/image-api.md

   - **Available options:** `center`, `attention`, and `entropy`.
     - `center`: focus on the center region of original image.
     - `entropy`: focus on the region with the highest [Shannon entropy](https://en.wikipedia.org/wiki/Entropy_%28information_theory%29).
-    - `attention`: focus on the region with the highest luminance frequency, colour saturation and presence of skin tones.
+    - `attention`: focus on the region with the highest luminance frequency, color saturation and presence of skin tones.

 - `crop_background`